 The protection of your privacy is very important and we have adopted the following practices to safeguard the confidentiality of your personal information.

-We collect two types of information: personally identifiable information ("PII") and non-personally identifiable information ("Non-PII"), which is also referred to as aggregate and anonymous data.
+We collect three types of information: personally identifiable information ("PII"), non-personally identifiable information ("Non-PII"), which is also referred to as aggregate and anonymous data, and facial recognition.

 We gather information about how you access the Website and use the Service, including the type of device you use to access the Service, your location, your domain name and IP address, your mobile device, your internet browser software, operating system and platform.
 We may also derive your approximate location from your IP address.

 When you establish an Ad Profile on the Website you will be asked for some general identifying information which will enable us to provide you with this individualized service.
 We may collect and use information you provide us with, including information such as your account user name, date of birth, email address, gender, sexual orientation, ethnic origin, height, body type and any other information you have provided to us through your use of the Website or Services or otherwise.
 If you do not provide us with your email address or geographic location information, we may not be able to set up an Ad Profile for you.